 Dinner with Eleanor

 When we were sixteen, my BFF Sophie asked me what I wanted for my birthday.
 I only wanted to talk to my dad, who had died a few months before.
 Sure enough, he kissed me awake at dawn on my birthday.
-I remember he said he was sorry he couldn’t give me a string of pearls, a traditional sixteenth16th gift from father to daughter.
+I remember he said he was sorry he couldn’t give me a string of pearls, a traditional sixteenth gift from father to daughter.

-The day before my sixtieth, she asked, “If you could have your birthday dinner with anyone, living or dead, who would it be?”
+The day before my sixtieth, Sophie asked, “If you could have your birthday dinner with anyone, living or dead, who would it be?”

 “Eleanor Roosevelt, no question.”